Updated March 2022

-A Carnet de Passages en Douane (or CPD) is an internationally recognised document allowing the holder to temporarily import a motor vehicle into without paying duties or posting bonds which some countries require.
-The vehicle must be returned to the origin country to avoid penalties
+A Carnet de Passages en Douane (or CPD) is an internationally recognised document allowing the holder to temporarily import a motor vehicle without paying duties or posting bonds which some countries require.
+The vehicle must be returned to the original country to avoid penalties

-There’s a questionable list, but to cut a long story short they include parts of central, east and southern Africa plus Egypt; Iran, Pakistan and India (see map below).
-A CPD will help get into Australia too, but if you can complete your trip without getting one (by avoiding the above places) so much the better.
-It is possibly to visit some of these places and not show a CPD, but that requires some luck, persuasion or lodging deposits/paying fees.
-Recovering a deposit when you leave by some remote border may not be so easy.
+To cut a long story short, they’re very useful in much of Africa and essential in Egypt; Iran Pakistan, India and Indonesia (see map below, but it’s not definitive).
+A CPD will help get into Australia and New Zealand too, but if you can complete your trip without getting one (by avoiding the above places) so much the better.
+It is possible to visit some of these places and not show a CPD, but that requires some luck, persuasion or lodging deposits/paying fees.
+As is happening in Ghana, recovering a deposit when you leave by some remote border may not be so easy.

-Carnets can be said to be an aberration, a relic from a bureaucratic heyday designed to stop a vehicle being imported and sold without paying huge import taxes.
-Most overlanders aren’t intending on selling their vehicles abroad, and most countries in the world are content to stamp your passport with your vehicle details, or issue their an inexpensive temporary vehicle importation permit (TVIP) which adds up to the same thing as a CPD.
-Fewer than a dozen countries demand them (see map above).
+Carnets were designed to stop a vehicle being imported and sold without paying huge import taxes.
+Most overlanders aren’t intent on selling their vehicles abroad, and most countries in the world are content to stamp your passport with your vehicle details or issue their own inexpensive temporary vehicle importation permit (TVIP) which adds up to the same thing as a CPD.
+Fewer than a dozen countries demand them (see map).
 You can go right through the Americas, northwest Africa and across northern or around Southeast Asia without a CPD.
-A carnet isn’t transferable between other users or vehicles and lasts one year.
-If necessary it can be renewed or extended on the road.

-With Boomerang in the US, unless you lodge a bond in cash (minimum $5000), what they call a Loss Prevention Security is less, but incurs fees of 20%, similar to when the RAC was doing it in the UK.
-Examples here, though you’ll see they mention Argentina where overlanders haven’t used a CDP for years.
-For the moment the ADAC is by far the least expensive option.
+With Boomerang in the US, unless you lodge a bond in cash (minimum $5000), what they call a Loss Prevention Security is less, but incurs fees of 20%, similar to when the RAC was doing CPDs in the UK.